rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 ---
 title: 'Play with BERT!
-Text classification using Hugging Face and Tensorflow'
+Text classification using Huggingface and Tensorflow'
 subtitle: 'How to fine-tune a BERT classifier for detecting the sentiment of a movie review and the toxicity of a comment.'
-summary: "In what follows, I'll show how to fine-tune a BERT classifier, using Hugging Face and Keras+Tensorflow, for dealing with two different text classification problems.
+summary: "In what follows, I'll show how to fine-tune a BERT classifier, using Huggingface and Keras+Tensorflow, for dealing with two different text classification problems.
 The first consists in detecting the sentiment (*negative* or *positive*) of a movie review, while the second is related to the classification of a comment based on its toxicity, expressed by one or more labels among: *toxic*, *severe toxic*, *obscene*, *threat*, *insult* and *identity hate*."
 date: 2021-03-03T00:00:00Z
 draft: true
 math: true